jaidevd/pysemantic/docs/schema_ref.rst

 * ``is_drop_duplicates`` ([true|false], default false) Setting this to ``true`` causes PySemantic to drop all duplicated values in the column.
 * ``unique_values``: These are the unique values that are expected in a column.
 The value of this parameter has to be a yaml list.
 Any value not found in this list will be dropped when cleaning the dataset.
 * ``exclude``: These are the values that are to be explicitly excluded from the column.
 This comes in handy when a column has too many unique values, and a handful of them have to be dropped.
-* ``converters``: A list of functions to be applied to the column when cleaning it.
-Any Python callable can be added to this list.
 * ``minimum``: Minimum value allowed in a column if the column holds numerical data.
 By default, the minimum is -np.inf.
 Any value less than this one is dropped.
 * ``maximum``: Maximum value allowed in a column if the column holds numerical data.
 By default, the maximum is np.inf.
 Any value greater than this one is dropped.
 * ``regex``: A regular expression that each element of the column must match, if the column holds text data.
 Any element of the column not matching this regex is dropped.